European Data Protection and Privacy Law

 - Awareness of the variety of rights and obligations stemming from the GDPR, but affecting not only individuals’ experience and execution of the right to data protection and privacy, but also the organisation of enterprises and the function of public authorities in this context.

 It is not a prerequisite for attending the course but an advantage if students have the knowledge of the basics of the European multi-level system of human rights protection.
-If this basic knowledge is lacking, assistance will be provided for additional self-study aimed at complementing the basic knowledge.
+If this basic knowledge is lacking, assistance will be provided for additional self-study aimed at complementing the course.

 Mandatory legal sources: